EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 29. Do I Have to Live in the US Once I have my Green Card?

-31. If I’m in the US on an E-2 Visa, can I Covert to an EB-5 Visa?
+31. If I’m in the US on an E-2 Visa, can I Convert to an EB-5 Visa?

 1. What is the EB-5 Visa?

-The EB-5 visa is an immigrant USA visa for investors, entrepreneurs, and anyone who is looking to start a business in the USA.
+The EB-5 visa is an immigrant visa for investors, entrepreneurs, and anyone who is looking to start a business in the USA.
 To qualify for an EB-5 visa, you are required to invest a minimum of $1,050,000 in a US business.
 If your investment is located in an economically depressed area called a "targeted employment area," you may be eligible to invest a reduced amount of $800,000.

 The EB-5 visa is an immigrant visa classification, so it leads to a green card for successful applicants.
 By getting an EB-5 visa, your spouse and children can also get their green card as well.

 The process of getting a green card through the EB-5 visa has 2 main steps.
 You first become a conditional permanent resident for 2 years.
-You can remove the condition from your green card after 2 years by showing that you officially created 10 jobs for US workers, and that you kept your capital invested in the US business for the entire period of time (This process will be explained in detail down below).
+You can remove the condition from your green card after 2 years by showing that you officially created 10 jobs for US workers, and that you kept your capital invested in the US business for the required period of time (this process will be explained in detail down below).

 Summary:

-• The EB-5 visa is an immigrant visa for investors and entrepreneurs.
+- The EB-5 visa is an immigrant visa for investors and entrepreneurs.

-• To get approved for an EB-5 visa, you are required to make an investment in a US company and create jobs for US workers.
+- To get approved for an EB-5 visa, you are required to make an investment in a US company and create jobs for US workers.

-• With an EB-5 visa you can get a green card for yourself, your spouse, and children
+- With an EB-5 visa you can get a green card for yourself, your spouse, and children

 2. What are the Benefits of an EB-5 Visa?

-• As an EB-5 investor, your spouse and your unmarried children under 21 years old can also qualify to get their green cards.
+- As an EB-5 investor, your spouse and your unmarried children under 21 years old can also qualify to get their green cards.

-• Your children have access to a US education.
+- Your children have access to a US education.

-• You are free to live and work anywhere in the United States.
+- You are free to live and work anywhere in the United States.

-• You are eligible to work in the US without having to apply for special work authorization.
+- You are eligible to work in the US in any lawful capacity.

 3. What are the Requirements to get an EB-5 Visa?